 in analogy to \Eqsref{eq:Kdec} in terms of scalar fields $\delta\kappa$ and $\delta q$, a purely intrinsic field $\delta p_ a$ and a purely intrinsic trace free symmetric $(0,2)$-tensor field $\delta Q_ {ab}$.
 Assuming that the fields in \eqref{eq:dotgammadecomp} behave appropriately at $\rho=\infty$, it is straightforward to show using the formulas in \Sectionref{SubSec:Kerr_Shild_Like} that\footnote{Notice that $\sqrt{1-V}=O(\rho^{-1})$ in \Eqref{KerrSchild} if \Eqref{eq:VExp} holds.} the associated $2+1$-quantities have the expansions

 provided that

 for an arbitrary $\V>0$, which for simplicity we assume to be a constant in this paper. \Propref{Result:Hyp_Decays} therefore implies that such a Kerr-Schild-like initial data set is asymptotically hyperboloidal.
-We remark that the condition \Eqref{eq:KSr2} implies in particular that $h_{AB}-\rho^{-2}\Omega_{AB}$ is $O(1)$ as given above (as opposed to just $O(\rho)$).
-This is especially useful for applications involving the strict conditions of \Propref{res:smoothness} below.
+We remark that the main purpose of the condition \Eqref{eq:KSr2} is to guarantee that $h_{AB}-\rho^{-2}\Omega_{AB}$ is $O(1)$ as given above (as opposed to $O(\rho)$).
+This is especially useful for applications involving the stricter conditions of \Propref{res:smoothness} below.
 It also turns out to be useful to notice that

-if we assume that $O(\rho^{-3})$ is replaced by $O(\rho^{-4})$ in \Eqref{eq:VExp} (if the fields in \Eqref{eq:dotgammadecomp} decay appropriately at $\rho=\infty$).
+if we assume that $O(\rho^{-3})$ is replaced by $O(\rho^{-4})$ in \Eqref{eq:VExp} (and if the fields in \Eqref{eq:dotgammadecomp} decay appropriately fast at $\rho=\infty$).